Supporting Groundbreaking Research in Eye Health

 Video Transcript

 Supporting ophthalmic research means investing in groundbreaking science and innovation that have the potential to transform lives.
-Through your contributions, researches can develop new treatments, drive technological innovation, enhance early diagnosis and prevention, and address health disadvantages, and your support is vital to the ongoing fight against vision loss and to make a profound and lasting impact on the lives of those affected with vision loss.
+Through your contributions, researchers can develop new treatments, drive technological innovation, enhance early diagnosis and prevention, and address health disadvantages, and your support is vital to the ongoing fight against vision loss and to make a profound and lasting impact on the lives of those affected by vision loss.
 Thank you for your generosity and commitment to making this difference.

 (Why leaving a bequest is a great way to support Australian Vision Research?)